moews/pyquilibrium/README.md

 3. The hubble constant that is to be used by the code
 4. The matter density parameter (commonly as Omega_m)

-In addition, thera are two optional parameters that can be set:
+In addition, there are two optional parameters that can be set:

 5. The exponent used for calculating the ejective feedback parameter 'eta' in the function 'eta_function()'